Poundmaker: Name

-According to Cree tradition, or oral history, Pîhtokahanapiwiyin, known to English speakers as Chief Poundmaker, gained his name for his special ability to attract buffalo into pounds.
+According to Cree tradition, or oral history, pîhtokahânapiwiyin, known to English speakers as Chief Poundmaker, gained his name for his special ability to attract buffalo into pounds.
 A buffalo pound resembled a huge corral with walls covered by the leaves of thick bushes.
 Usually herds of buffalo were stampeded into this trap.
-But sometimes buffalo were drawn in by a person such as Pîhtokahanapiwiyin, who according to tradition was gifted by spirit helpers, singing and drumming a special song to entice a lead buffalo cow to lead her herd into the enclosure.
+But sometimes buffalo were drawn in by a person such as Poundmaker, who according to tradition was gifted by spirit helpers, singing and drumming a special song to entice a lead buffalo cow to lead her herd into the enclosure.

 Biography

-Poundmaker was born in Rupert's Land, near present-day Battleford; the child of Sikakwayan, an Assiniboine medicine man, and a mixed-blood Cree woman, the sister of Chief Mistawasis.
-Following the death of his parents, Poundmaker, his brother (Yellow Mud Blanket), and his younger sister, were all raised by their mother's Cree community, led by Chief Wuttunee, later known as the Red Pheasant Band.
+Poundmaker was born in Rupert's Land, near present-day Battleford; the child of Sikakwayan (sikâkwayân), an Assiniboine medicine man, and a mixed-blood Cree woman, the sister of Chief Mistawasis (mistawâsis).
+Following the death of his parents, Poundmaker, his brother (Yellow Mud Blanket, osâwasiskîwakohp), and his younger sister, were all raised by their mother's Cree community, led by Chief Wuttunee (wataniy), later known as the Red Pheasant Band.
 In his adult life, Poundmaker gained prominence during the 1876 negotiations of Treaty 6 and split off to form his own band.
 In 1881, the band settled on a reserve about 40 km northwest of Fort Battleford.
 Poundmaker was not opposed to the idea of a treaty, but became critical of the Canadian government's failures to live up to its promises.

 In 1873, Crowfoot, chief of the Blackfoot First Nation, had adopted Poundmaker thereby increasing the latter's influence.
 This move also cemented the ties between the Blackfoot and the Cree, which successfully stopped the struggling over the now very scarce buffalo.